 In case you experience extremely slow performance (a minute per row or so) to the point that Excel is freezing, then make sure the Windows Defender Antimalware Client version is at least 4.18.2102.4.
 You can check the version on your device following this guide How to Find the Microsoft Defender Version Installed in Windows 10.

 Disclaimer: use this workbook at your own risk (I cannot be held responsible for any undesired consequences).
-This Excel workbook only reads from Canvas AND never writes to Canvas.
-It should not have any negative effect on Canvas in terms of integrity or performance.
+This Excel workbook only reads from Canvas, never writes to it and should not have any negative effect on Canvas in terms of integrity or performance.

 First try it on your test environment https://yourinstitution.test.instructure.com (slow performance is expected and may cause time-out errors) before using it on production

-Always check the results in Canvas or in case your student(s) get accounted for their activities in groups as Canvas is the most reliable source
+Check samples from reports with actual data in Canvas or in case your student(s) get accounted for their activities in modules as Canvas is the most reliable source

 Suggestion: save the workbook as a template (xltm file) after entering the settings so you can always start with a fresh and clean workbook so you will be prompted to save it.
 Keep in mind that if you don't save the file in a macro-enabled workbook format (xlsm), running the report again will not work any more as it requires the macro functionality to run.

-I created this workbook largely in my own spare time (for fun, to learn, to help, to share and because I can), so huge amounts of support can't be expected
+I created this workbook largely in my own spare time (for fun, to learn, to share and because I can), so huge amounts of support can't be expected

 Leave your comments in case you are using it, if it makes your work easier or more fun